robertojrdev/imfj1_2019_projecto/README.md

 ## Results

-All requirements was fulfilled and the project was successfully completed.
-The base goals served well for better understanding the mathematical concepts involved, mainly matrices transformations and quaternion usage.
+All requirements were fulfilled and the project was successfully completed.
+The base goals served well for a better understanding of the mathematical concepts involved, mainly matrices transformations and quaternion usage.

-To complete this work I based in Unity Engine structure to create a similar workflow, utilizing similar concepts of GameObjects, Transforms, Components, Scenes, MonoBehaviour and coroutines.
+To complete this work I based in Unity Engine structure to create a similar workflow, utilizing concepts of GameObjects, Transforms, Components, Scenes, MonoBehaviour, and coroutines.
 Even though these concepts were very simplified the idea is there.

 ## Structure

 The core of the engine is the application.py script, the main loop is here.
-It need to be initialized from outside, when it is done it will start pygame and make sure everything is ready to start.
-You can pass a scene file to be started, it's no necessary though and can be made later on.
+It needs to be initialized from outside.
+When it is done it will start pygame and make sure everything is ready to start.
+You can pass a scene file to be started, it's not necessary though and can be made later on.
 After that the loop must be started, it is done manually by calling run().

 At this point, the engine is running (or should be...) and a Scene to hold all game objects is created.